alfre375/randOS/randOSCodeDocs.md

 Returns: sine of val (number)\
 Returns the sine of val (val should be radian)

+## randNumBetween(low: number, high: number)
+Returns: A random number between the low number and the high number (number)\
+Returns a random number (includes decimals) between the low and high number.
+If you want an integer, combine the function with floor()

+## getCurrentTimestamp()
+Returns: The number of ms since epoch (number)\
+Required permissions: readCurrentTime\
+Returns the number of milliseconds since epoch, which is 1 Jan 1970 at 00h00m00

+## floor(val: number)
+Returns: The number resulting from rounding val down (number)\
+Returns val rounded down

 # Important functions (written in ROSC)
 ## divide(val1: number, val2: number)
 Returns: val1 divided by val2 (number)\